cnvrg/text-summarization/batch_readme.md

 7. Select **Batch Predict > Experiments > Artifacts** and locate the output CSV files.
 8. Select the desired CSV File Name, click the right menu icon, and click **Open File** to view the output CSV file.

 A tailored model that summarizes custom text and Wikipedia articles has now been deployed in batch mode.

-Click [here](link) for this blueprint's detailed run instructions.
 To learn how this blueprint was created, click [here](https://github.com/cnvrg/text-summarization).